 Because of the unusual nature of the story and how it relates to my Merchant Marine Friend being found strapped to a piece of debris in the middle of the ocean still alive weeks, possibly months, after his ship was torpedoed by the German U-boat U-333 --- and then him giving me the book High Barbaree that alludes to an island that rises up out of the ocean and saves a Navy pilot after weeks of being lost at sea, I told the story to my Uncle and a tribal spiritual elder accompanying us at the table that day, and not at all unusual, was a friend of my uncle, a man known to be a well regarded tribal spritual elder.
-The elder listened intently to my story and, although not interested in the specifics because much of it was foreign to his culture, the overall theme of the story he liked.
+The elder listened intently to my story and, although not interested in the specifics because much of it was foreign to himself specifically and to his culture, the overall theme of the story he liked.

 At the time I knew nobody that in anyway would be involved with a PBY, especially so since they were for the most part World War II aircraft on the brink of obsolescence.

 "Amongst the crowd was a woman that recognized me, a former Rose Marie Reid swim suit model that I knew as Sullivan, but since married to the son of a renowned ocean explorer.
 They had a boat in the harbor and since we had not seen each other in years, after everybody was sure the girl was OK, she asked me to join her for drinks on her yacht, get into some dry clothes and get caught up.
 As I was leaving later in afternoon Sullivan asked if I would be willing to go to a party she was throwing in a couple of weeks.
 As I slowly strolled away down the dock I halfheartedly turned back and nodded in agreement that I would attend." (source)